awemorris/PlayfieldEngine/docs/build.md

 ### Steps

-First, open a terminal and enter a Noct2D direcotry, then type the following.
+First, open a terminal and enter the `PicoPicoScript` direcotry, then type the following.

 ```
 cd projects/macos-dmg